Controlling the false discovery rate via knockoffs: Comparison with other variable selection techniques

-Therefore, if we define $\thr$ as in \eqnref{Bhq_intro} but with $q/S(p)$ in place of $q$, then we are again guaranteed a bound on FDR.

 Finally, as another option, we can ``whiten the noise'' in $\hat{\b}$ before applying BHq.
-Specifically, let $\bm Z' \sim \mathcal{N}(0,\sigma^2\cdot (\lambda_0^{-1}\ident - \bm \Sigma^{-1}))$ be drawn independently from the data, where $\lambda_0=\lambda_{\text{min}}(\bm \Sigma)$.
+Specifically, let $\mathbf Z' \sim\mathcal {N}(0,\sigma^2\cdot (\lambda_0^{-1}\ident- \bolds\Sigma^{-1}))$ be drawn independently from the data, where $\lambda_0=\lambda_{\operatorname{min}}(\bolds\Sigma)$.
 Then

-and we can then apply BHq to the z-scores given by Since these z-scores are now independent, applying BHq yields an FDR of at most $\pi_0 q$.
+and we can then apply BHq to the z-scores given by $Z_j = (\hat{\b }_j+Z'_j)/\sigma\sqrt{\lambda_0}$.
+Since these z-scores are now independent, applying BHq yields an FDR of at most $\pi_0 q$.

-For all of the variants of BHq considered here, FDR control is estimated or guaranteed to be at a level of $\pi_0q $, which is lower than the nominal level $q$, i.e. the method is more conservative than desired.
-However, here we are primarily interested in a sparse setting where $\pi_0\approx 1$, and so this will not have a strong effect.
+For all of the variants of BHq considered here, FDR control is estimated or guaranteed to be at a level of $\pi_0q $, which is lower than the nominal level $q$; that is, the method is more conservative than desired.
+However, here we are primarily interested in a sparse setting where $\pi_0\approx1$, and so this will not have a strong effect.